What is Azure Relay?

 How do you charge for Hybrid Connections and WCF Relay?

 For complete information about Relay pricing, see the Hybrid Connections and WCF Relays table on the Service Bus pricing details page.
 In addition to the prices noted on that page, you're charged for associated data transfers for egress outside of the datacenter in which your application is provisioned.

 How are hours calculated for Relay?

 WCF Relay is available only in Standard tier namespaces.
-Pricing and connection quotas for relays otherwise have not changed.
+Pricing and connection quotas for relays otherwise haven't changed.
 This means that relays continue to be charged based on the number of messages (not operations) and relay hours.
 For more information, see the "Hybrid Connections and WCF Relays" table on the pricing details page.

 What if I have more than one listener connected to a specific relay?

 In some cases, a single relay has many connected listeners.
 A relay is considered open when at least one relay listener is connected to it.
 Adding listeners to an open relay results in additional relay hours.
-The number of relay senders (clients that invoke or send messages to relays) that are connected to a relay does not affect the calculation of relay hours.
+The number of relay senders (clients that invoke or send messages to relays) that are connected to a relay doesn't affect the calculation of relay hours.